Tippi Hedren: 1950–1960: Modeling

 On reaching her 20th birthday, Hedren bought a ticket to New York City, where she joined the Eileen Ford Agency.
 Within a year, she made her unofficial film debut as "Miss Ice Box" in the musical comedy The Petty Girl.
 In interviews, she referred to The Birds, her first credited role, as her first film.
 Although she received several film offers during that time, Hedren had no interest in acting, as she knew it was very difficult to succeed.

-She had a highly successful modeling career during the 1950s and early 1960s, appearing on the covers of Life, The Saturday Evening Post, McCall's, and Glamour, among others.
+Hedren had a highly successful modeling career during the 1950s and early 1960s, appearing on the covers of Life, The Saturday Evening Post, McCall's, and Glamour, among others.
 In 1961, after seven years of marriage to the actor Peter Griffith, Hedren divorced and returned to California with her daughter, Melanie, and rented an expensive home in Sherman Oaks.
 She later said, "I thought I could continue my career as it had been in New York.
 I thought everything would be just fine, and it wasn't.
 So I thought, 'well, I don't type, what shall I do?